Dorkrockcorkrod

 Dorkrockcorkrod is the debut full-length album by The Ergs!.
 Originally released in 2004, in 2017 Rolling Stone listed it as #34 on their "50 Greatest Pop-Punk Albums" list.
 The album was released on CD on Whoa Oh Records.
-It's vinyl pressing on Don Giovanni Records would be that label's first full length release.
+Its vinyl pressing on Don Giovanni Records would be that label's first full-length release.

 Track listing

 All songs written by Mike Yannich except where noted.